AndrecodeInBrackets/Learning-Python/2 - Variables.md

 In this example we used `,`.
 As you can see, this time we didn't put any spaces.
 This is because the `,` joins the two but with a space.

+# Naming The Variable
+The variable doesn't allow spaces in its name, so we use *Cases*.
+Cases, here, mean how we name the variable.
+There are only two cases:
+- The Snake Case - We name a variable with multiple words like this: `snake_case`
+- The Camel Case - We name a variable with multiple words like this: `camelCase`
+So basically, The snake case uses `_` for spaces and Camel Case uses Capital Letters For new Words
+> NEED TO KNOW THIS: variables are usually written with small letter like this: `variable` and not: `Variable`.
+If you are prefering Camel Case, You need to write variables like in the example above.

 ## Good Job!
 You finished this lesson!
 You now have experience!